cvmfs-contrib/cvmfs-emscripten/README.md

 ## How to run project
 * You have to "Clone or download" this project.
 * install all project dependencies with `npm install`
+* create a .env file in the root directory with variables from `example.env`
 * start server with `npm run server`

 ## How to run test